John Burns: Radical politics

 He stood for Parliament in the 1885 General Election at Nottingham West but was unsuccessful.
 A year later, he took part in a London demonstration against unemployment which resulted in the West End riots when the windows of the Carlton Club and other London clubs were broken, where he encouraged rioters to loot bakeries.
 He was arrested and later acquitted at the Old Bailey of charges of conspiracy and sedition.
 He was arrested again the following year on 13 November 1887 for resisting police attempts to break up an unlicensed meeting in Trafalgar Square.
 The demonstration ended in the 'Bloody Sunday' clashes; Burns was imprisoned for six weeks.

 In August 1889, Burns played a major part in the London Dock Strike.
+He was the most effective of the strikers' speakers, and each day after the meeting he led the strikers on a five abreast march through the City of London, wearing his trademark straw hat.
 By this time he had left the SDF and, with fellow socialist Tom Mann, was focusing on trade union activity as a leader of the New Unionist movement.
 With other London radicals such as Ben Tillett, Will Crooks, Ben Cooper and John Benn, Burns ('The Man with the Red Flag') helped win the dispute.
 He was still working at his trade in Hoe's printing machine works and was an active member of the executive of the Amalgamated Engineers' Union.

 In 1889, he became a Progressive member of the first London County Council for Battersea.
 He was supported by his constituents, who subscribed an allowance of £2 a week.
 He devoted his efforts against private monopolies and introduced a motion in 1892 that all contracts for the County Council should be paid at trade union rates and carried out under trade union conditions.
 As a local politician, Burns is particularly noted for his role in the creation of Battersea's Latchmere Estate, the first municipal housing estate built using a council's own direct labour force, officially opened in 1903.
 He was connected with the Trades Union Congresses until 1895.